 1 lemon, juice & zest

 For the cheesecake filling: place gelatin and lemon juice in a small heat-proof bowl and set the bowl in a small saucepan with simmering water (over low heat).
 Stir until gelatin is melted, remove from saucepan, and set aside.
 Combine remaining filling ingredients in the bowl of a large food processor and process until well-combined, about 60 seconds.
-With the machine running, drizzle warm lemon/gelatin mixture in and process another 30 seconds.
+With the machine running, drizzle warm lemon/gelatin mixture in and process another 30 seconds (EDIT: make sure it is mixed in WELL or the cheesecake will not set evenly).

 To assemble: pour cheesecake mixture into the cooled crust.
 Cover and refrigerate overnight.
 Warm the berry topping, gently spread on top and serve as-is or refrigerate an hour for a more "set-up" look.